bocoup/webkit/Tools/Scripts/test262-helpers/README.md

 The Test262 Runner script requires Perl 5.8.8, to install Perl 5.8.8, use [Perlbrew](https://perlbrew.pl/).

-As Perl 5.x.x versions released after 5.8.8 are retrocompatible, it's not necessary to install Perl 5.8.8 to execute the runner script.
+It’s not necessary to install Perl 5.8.8 to execute the runner script if you have a more recent version of Perl 5.x.x installed.

-The script dependencies are also stored locally, so it's not necessary to install or configure anything extra to execute the runner script.
+It's also not necessary to install or configure anything extra to execute the runner script.
+The script dependencies are also stored locally.

 ### Installing Perlbrew